 A review of The Deadly Ethnic Riot by Donald L. Horowitz and Ethnic Conflict and Civic Life: Hindus and Muslims in India by Ashutosh Varshney.

-Brief reports on elections in Cambodia, Jordan, Kuwait, Mexico, and Rwanda.
+Reports on elections in Cambodia, Jordan, Kuwait, Mexico, and Rwanda.

 Excerpts from a November 2002 lecture delivered by the UN Secretary-General's Special Representative in Iraq, the late Sergio Vieira de Mello, who was killed in the August 19 bombing of UN headquarters in Baghdad.
 Excerpts from the May 25 inaugural address of Argentinian president Néstor Kirchner.
 Excerpts from a May 17 speech by Zainah Anwar,…